 To use the chart, take the total amount of shared DNA you have with a match, and look up that number in the chart to get an idea of what kind of genealogical relationship might best fit the genetics that you see.
 For example, if I share 69 cM with my match, we might be third cousins.
 But we might also be second cousins once or twice removed.

 Now, how you determine which is the correct relationship?
 Simply put: do genealogy research!
 It’s time to use traditional records and research skills to better understand the genetic clues in your family history mysteries.

-Jonny Perl has taken the Shared cM even farther.
-He has created an interactive Shared cM relationship chart.
-You can input the shared cM value and it will highlight the possible relationships for you.
-Click here to check it out!
+Jonny Perl and Leah Larkin have taken the Shared cM Project even farther.
+He has created an interactive Shared cM relationship chart on the DNA Painter website.
+You can input the shared cM value and it will highlight the possible relationships for you: